Gearbox Software: Half-Life

-Gearbox has developed a total of six games in the Half-Life series: the expansion packs Opposing Force and Blue Shift; ports of Half-Life for Dreamcast (which included Blue Shift) and Half-Life for PlayStation 2 (which included Half-Life: Decay); they also did a large amount of work on both the retail release of Counter-Strike and the main portion of Counter-Strike: Condition Zero.
+Gearbox has developed a total of six games in the Half-Life series: the expansion packs Opposing Force and Blue Shift; ports of Half-Life for Dreamcast (which included Blue Shift) and Half-Life for PlayStation 2 (which included Half-Life: Decay); it also did a large amount of work on both the retail release of Counter-Strike and the main portion of Counter-Strike: Condition Zero.

 Brothers in Arms

-During their fourth year, Gearbox began working on their first independently owned game: Brothers in Arms: Road to Hill 30.
+During its fourth year, Gearbox began working on its first independently owned game: Brothers in Arms: Road to Hill 30.
 Developed for PC and Microsoft's Xbox console, and built with the Unreal Engine 2, it was released in March 2005.
 The sequel, Brothers in Arms: Earned in Blood, followed seven months later.
-The series was published by Ubisoft, who supported both games with PlayStation 2 versions, and later worked with them to develop Brothers in Arms games for portable systems (mobile phones, PlayStation Portable and Nintendo DS) and the Wii home console.
+The series was published by Ubisoft, who supported both games with PlayStation 2 versions, and later worked with it to develop Brothers in Arms games for portable systems (mobile phones, PlayStation Portable and Nintendo DS) and the Wii home console.

 In 2005, Gearbox licensed the Unreal Engine 3 from Epic Games, to replace the Unreal Engine 2 technology used in previous games, and grew its internal development teams to handle the demands of next-generation technology and content.
 Brothers in Arms: Hell's Highway was the first new title to be announced, continuing the company's flagship franchise.

 Brothers in Arms: Hell's Highway was launched in September 2008.
 By 2008, the franchise also spun off a comic book series, a two-part television documentary, a line of action figures, and a novelization and non-fiction history book.

 Borderlands series

-After the completion of Brothers in Arms: Earned in Blood, Gearbox began working on their second original game, Borderlands.
+After the completion of Brothers in Arms: Earned in Blood, Gearbox began working on its second original game, Borderlands.
 The game was envisioned by Pitchford as a combination of the roguelike genre with action role-playing games like Diablo in a first-person shooter.
 Set on the fictional planet Pandora, players control a Vault Hunter as they fight off the planet's hostile wildlife and human forces while seeking a fabled Vault that is claimed to be filled with riches.
 Part of Borderlands features is the use of procedural generation to create the weapons and other gear that drop from defeating enemies or completing missions, with the first game featuring more than 15 million possible variations, according to Gearbox.
 Borderlands also features a cell-shaded-like art style giving the game a comic-book appearance.

 Borderlands was released in 2009, and became an unexpected success for Gearbox, selling around three to four million copies by 2011.
 This has launched several followup games, including the direct sequels Borderlands 2 (2012), Borderlands 3 (2019), and Borderlands 4 (2025), the prequel Borderlands: The Pre-Sequel (2015) and the spinoff title Tiny Tina's Wonderlands (2023), all that expand on the series' mechanics.
 In addition, two interactive fiction games, Tales from the Borderlands (2014) and New Tales from the Borderlands (2022) have been released.
 A feature film, Borderlands (2024) has also been released.